 Toll-Free Verification Policy for Collecting Business Registration Number

 To keep messaging safe, trusted, and reliable for everyone, we’re making updates to the Toll-Free Verification (TFV) process.
 Starting on September 30th 2025, customers can begin including their Business Registration Number (BRN) as part of the submission process.
-Beginning January 2026, BRNs will be mandatory for all new TFV submissions.
+Beginning February 17th 2026, BRNs will be mandatory for all new TFV submissions.

-This early heads-up gives you and your customers time to prepare—and ensures that when the new requirements go live, you’re ready to go.
+This early heads-up gives you and your customers time to prepare and ensures that when the new requirements go live, you’re ready to go.

-This article covers everything you need to know about BRN and other optional field requirements in Toll-Free Verification:
+This article covers everything you need to know about BRN and other optional field requirements in Toll-Free Verification.

-What Should Customers Do Now?
+What Should Customers Do Now

 We strongly encourage customers to: